oegea/passager-password-manager/backend/readme.md

 If you prefer to run this project without using containers, you can run each service in local.
 Note that these services need to be configured before running.

-Configuration needs to be stored in a file named `.env`, a template is provided (`.env_template`), please copy it and rename to `.env` and then complete it with real configuration parameters.
+Configuration params need to be defined on environment variables.

 Do not forget to install dependencies by running `npm i` inside the `documents-service` and `authentication-service` directories.